Belinda Neal: Political career

 Neal joined the ALP in 1980.
 She was a delegate to state conference in New South Wales from 1983 and to national conference from 1984.
 In July 1989, aged 26, she contested ALP preselection for the federal seat of Robertson with the support of her husband, assistant ALP state secretary John Della Bosca.
-She lost by only four votes to veteran state MP Frank Walker.
+She lost by only two votes to veteran state MP Frank Walker.

 Neal served on the Gosford City Council from 1992 to 1994.
 In February 1994, she was nominated by the ALP to fill the casual vacancy caused by the resignation of former senate president Kerry Sibraa.
 Although she was ultimately endorsed unanimously, the preselection process was controversial amid claims that her husband had unfairly interfered in the ballot.
 One of her competitors Franca Arena said that the preselection had "developed into a farce".

 After her appointment, Neal served as a senator until her resignation on 3 September 1998 to contest the House of Representatives seat of Robertson at the 1998 general election in which she was defeated by the incumbent, Jim Lloyd of the Liberal Party.

 In the 2007 federal election she was again preselected as the Labor candidate for Robertson, and won the seat in a very tight contest, claiming victory on 5 December.

 She lost preselection for the seat of Robertson on 6 March 2010, to challenger Deborah O'Neill, who lost the seat in the following election.
 On 29 July 2010 Neal announced that she would not recontest the seat at the 2010 federal election, but did not rule out a future in politics, saying that the Labor Party still had her full support.
 Her husband, John Della Bosca, announced on the same day that he was resigning from the New South Wales Legislative Council to become a campaign director for the National Disability and Carers Alliance, and assist in the establishment of a national disability insurance scheme.

 In 2015 Neal attempted a comeback to Robertson but was defeated in the ALP preselection by Ann Charlton who was chief of staff to O'Neill.

 In 2024, Neal was nominated as the lead candidate for Labor's ticket for the Gosford West Ward in the 2024 New South Wales local elections.

 Incident at Iguana Joe's

 In June 2008, Neal and her husband John Della Bosca were dining in a bistro called Iguana Joe's when they were reportedly involved in an incident with staff of the premises.
-Multiple witnesses provided sworn affidavits attesting that Neal and her husband had been abusive to restaurant staff.
-The Premier of New South Wales, Morris Iemma, asked the New South Wales Police Force to assess the allegations, but the matter lapsed when the New South Wales Director of Public Prosecutions advised that there was insufficient evidence to pursue a prosecution.
+Multiple witnesses provided sworn affidavits attesting that Neal and Della Bosca had been abusive to restaurant staff.
+Della Bosca stated that staff had been rude and threatening to them.